dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/filters.md

 ### Default order of execution

 When there are multiple filters for a particular stage of the pipeline, scope determines the default order of filter execution.
 Global filters surround class filters, which in turn surround method filters.
-This is sometimes referred to as "Russian doll" nesting, as each increase in scope is wrapped around the previous scope, like a [nesting doll](https://wikipedia.org/wiki/Matryoshka_doll).
-You generally get the desired overriding behavior without having to explicitly determine ordering.
+Generally the desired overriding behavior is achieved without having to explicitly determine ordering.

 As a result of this nesting, the *after* code of filters runs in the reverse order of the *before* code.
-The sequence looks like this:
+The filter sequence:

 * The *before* code of filters applied globally
   * The *before* code of filters applied to controllers